FuseByExample/esb-transactions/README.md

 For more information about these Maven modules, have a look at the README.md file in every module directory.

 # Setting up docker-based databases

-TODO explain where to get DOCKER?
-Explain alternatives?

 To perform tests in more realistic environments, we can leverage the power of Docker to run more advanced database servers.
 Of course you can use existing database instances.
 The below examples are just here for completeness.